(561) 455-4455 Free Case Review

 • Defamation affecting your business reputation

 Business torts require proof of intent to deceive or interfere, which is often harder to prove than simple breach of contract.
-However, tort claims allow you to recover punitive damages if the conduct was intentional and malicious, plus you may recover attorney fees.
+However, tort claims allow you to recover punitive damages if the conduct was intentional and malicious.
+We investigate the other party’s conduct, gather evidence of their intent, and present a compelling case about why their behavior was wrongful.

 Partnership & Shareholder Disputes